mfractor/mfractor.github.io/docs/licensing.md

 Our terms:

- * A Professional license if valid for one developer only.
+ * A Professional license is valid for one developer only.
 Please purchase a license for each developer in your team.
  * Licenses valid for 366 days from the date of purchase.
  * A single license can be used on up to 3 developer machines.
 As cross-platform developers it is very likely we have a Windows machine, a Mac and a personal machine.